Risk management concepts and the CISSP (part one) [updated 2021]

 Understanding the value of an asset is the first step to understanding what security mechanisms should be put in place and what funds should go toward protecting it.

 The following issues should be considered when assigning values to assets:

-- Operational and production activities that are affected if the asset is unavailable
+- Operational and production activities affected if the asset is unavailable.

 Identify vulnerabilities and threats: